KadenHD/express-mongo-typescript/README.md

 npm i
 ```

-Create a .env file at the root of the project :
+Create a .env.production and .env.development file at the root of the project :

 ```txt
 MONGO_USERNAME=''